 Security professionals would be remiss to neglect the human element of data security, a veritable chink in the security armor of every organization.
-Cloud services have magnified the potential consequences of user error or malice by facilitating the movement of data into and out of the enterprise.
+Cloud services have magnified the potential consequences of user error or malice by facilitating the movement of data into and out of the enterprise, while also driving adoption of security technology like CASB.
 Take the case of the hapless employee who accidentally uploaded confidential customer data to Facebook.
 With one wrong click your security efforts could be in vain.
 Of course, accidental data leakage is the bright side of this story.
 The security team’s worst nightmare is the rogue insider.

 Cloud services have vastly expanded the scope of insider threat.
 The sheer number of cloud applications (over 9,000) and immature auditing and governance controls relative to on-premise applications result in a broad range of vectors for data exfiltration.
 Furthermore, enterprises leave a certain amount of liability in the hands of cloud service providers, who must protect corporate data from malicious actors within their own organizations.
 In other words, there are more vectors to access data and it is easier to remove data from the corporate environment.